 Portion sizes vs. Serving sizes

 As portion sizes grow, so do our expectations of how much we think our children should eat.
-Let’s step back a minute and compare what a portion size is versus a serving size… how are they different?
+Let’s step back a minute and compare what portion sizes are versus serving sizes…how are they different?

 A serving size is considered a measured amount of a food that is used for reference, and is used by health professionals to compare nutrient and calorie amounts from one food to another.
-There are recommended serving sizes for different types of food to consume per day (on average), which gives a good estimate on how much food would cover nutrient needs.
+There are recommended serving sizes for different types of foods to consume per day (on average), which gives a good estimate on how much food would cover your kid’s nutrient needs.